chrisnumber49/React-Chat-App/README.md

 ## Reflection

-I built an application that can...
+In this side project, I built an application that have the basic functions of a general chat services with the Chat Engine API.
 I started this project by using the command `create-react-app` to create the boilerplate, then several additional library `Bootstrap`, `axios` and `react-chat-engine` were installed during the development in this project.

-The technologies implemented in this project including React, React Chat Engine, axios, Bootstrap and a significant amount of VanillaJS, JSX, and CSS.
-Through this side project, I learned about...
+With the...